zineos/aimet/Docs/techniques/ptq.rst

 Step 5: Exporting the model
 ---------------------------

-Lastly, export a version of the model with quantization operations removed and an encodings JSON file containing quantization scale and offset parameters.
+If the off-target accuracy of the quantized model is within acceptable limits (Step 4), we can proceed with deployment and export the model to ONNX format.
+During export, all intermediate quantization operations are removed, and the quantization parameters—scale and offset—are serialized into a JSON file.

 .. tab-set::
     :sync-group: platform